Burla-Cloud/.github/profile/README.md

 ### Run any Python function on 1000 computers in 1 second.

-Burla is the world's simplest cluster compute software.\
+Burla is the simplest way to scale python, it's has one function: `remote_parallel_map`
-It's open-source, works with GPU's, custom containers, and up to 10,000 CPU's at once.
+It's open-source, works with GPU's, custom docker containers, and up to 10,000 CPU's at once.

 <figure><img src="/media/main_demo.gif" alt="" style="width:70%" /><figcaption></figcaption></figure>

 ### A fully fledged data-platform any team can learn in minutes:

-Burla comes with a simple web-platform so your entire team can schedule jobs, create pipelines, scale machine learning systems, or other research efforts without weeks of onboarding or setup.
+Scale machine learning systems, or other research efforts without weeks of onboarding or setup.
+Burla's open-source web platform makes it simple to monitor long running pipelines or training runs.

 <figure><img src="/media/FINAL-lowfr.gif" alt="" style="width:70%" /><figcaption></figcaption></figure>